May 18, 2018

 2. Don’t forget about lawful reasons for processing data.
 For example, a person can give consent to the processing of their personal data for one or more specific purposes.

-3. List out the rights users have under the GDPR – the right of access, right of rectification, right to erasure, right to restrict processing, right to data portability, right to object, and right not to be a subject of automated decision-making.
+3. List out the rights users have under the GDPR – the right of access, right of rectification, right to erasure, right to restrict processing, right to data portability, right to object, and right not to be subject to automated decision-making.

 4. Inform users whether you use personal information to make automated decisions (i.e. credit scoring, profiling users, etc.).